Investor relations FAQs

 The direct hire option is appropriate for applicants who have substantial work experience and where the benefit of a traineeship is limited for both parties.

-Our goal is to retain our Graduate Training Program participants wherever feasible.
-In most cases and depending on applicable local labor law requirements, Graduate Training Program participants are hired into a position that they stay in after the formal GTP program ends.
+Our goal is to retain our Graduate Talent Program participants wherever feasible.
+In most cases and depending on applicable local labor law requirements, Graduate Talent Program participants are hired into a position that they stay in after the formal GTP program ends.
 In some rare cases, participants may be expected to conduct their own internal job search whilst enrolled in the program.

 You might encounter differences of management style and culture across our regions, divisions and teams.
 That said, we are one UBS and share common aspirations, guiding principles and a common corporate identity.
 Our business model encourages us to work together across organizational, cultural and national boundaries to achieve goals and collaborate to develop and deliver best-in-class products and services to our clients.